-Geopolitical risks
+Geopolitical Risks

 JINR is one of the largest international intergovernmental scientific organizations, which is why the state of the world economy and related geopolitical processes have a significant and direct impact on the practical activities of the Institute.
 Currently, the world economy and politics are undergoing a period of destabilization, which may eventually lead to significant changes, and possibly to a systemic restructuring of the practices of international cooperation in various spheres of human activity, including international scientific and technical cooperation (ISTC), which have been in effect over the past decades.
-These geopolitical processes directly affect, to a greater or lesser extent, all JINR member states and partner countries.
+These geopolitical processes directly affect, to a greater or lesser extent, all JINR Member States and partner countries.

-The risk of possible weakening of JINR's position as an international intergovernmental organization is associated with the fact that a number of states and some international organizations have transferred the current political confrontation into the sphere of international scientific and technical cooperation in basic research, which led to a decrease in the intensity of participation of scientists from these countries and organizations in JINR research projects, and also made it difficult for JINR to participate in collaborative scientific programs of these countries and organizations.
+The risk of possible weakening of JINR's position as an international intergovernmental organization is associated with the fact that a number of states and some international organizations have transferred the current political confrontation into the sphere of international scientific and technical cooperation in basic research, which led to a decrease in the intensity of participation of scientists from these countries and organizations in JINR research projects, and also made it difficult for JINR to participate in collaborative scientific programmes of these countries and organizations.

-This state of affairs in geopolitics causes certain risks for the implementation of the JINR development plan for 2024-2030.
-JINR's strategy to minimize and/or prevent the negative impact of the geopolitical situation will be based on strict adherence to the JINR Charter, the principles of the Sofia Declaration approved by the JINR CP at the November 2021 session, the statement of the JINR CP adopted at an extraordinary session in March 2022, on the high level of development of the Institute's research infrastructure achieved in the previous decade and the focus of the JINR scientific program on areas of unconditional interest for the world scientific community as a whole and for JINR member states and partners in particular.
+This state of affairs in geopolitics causes certain risks for the implementation of the Seven-Year Plan for the Development of JINR for 2024-2030.
+JINR's strategy to minimize and/or prevent the negative impact of the geopolitical situation will be based on strict adherence to the JINR Charter, the principles of the Sofia Declaration approved by the JINR CP at the November 2021 session, the statement of the JINR CP adopted at an extraordinary session in March 2022, on the high level of development of the Institute's research infrastructure achieved in the previous decade and the focus of the JINR scientific programme on areas of unconditional interest for the world scientific community as a whole and for the JINR Member States and partners in particular.